Jorge-Monge/cadastral_mapping/README.md

 # cadastral_mapping
-Uses GeoPandas to map cadastral data for province capitals in Spain
+(Jupyter Notebook) Python script which uses GeoPandas to map cadastral data (http://www.catastro.minhap.es/) for province capitals in Spain

+Please note the license requirements related with the data that this script uses.